NHSDigital/bcss-playwright/docs/utility-guides/SubjectSelectionQueryBuilder.md

 If you want to filter subjects based on their current screening status, for example, you would need to provide a `Subject` object.
 To know if you need to populate an attribute like `screening_status_id`, you can do so by looking if the method requires the Subject class.

-For example, if you look at the following python code for a screening status, you can see that the Subject class is required.
+For example, if you look at the following code for a screening status, you can see that the Subject class is required.

 ```python
 case SubjectSelectionCriteriaKey.SCREENING_STATUS: